Live migration with fall-forward TECH PREVIEW

 In addition to the Live migration limitations, the following additional limitations apply to the fall-forward feature:

-• Fall-forward is unsupported with a YugabyteDB cluster running on YugabyteDB Managed.
+• Fall-forward is unsupported with a YugabyteDB cluster running on YugabyteDB Aeon.

-• SSL Connectivity is unsupported for export or streaming events from YugabyteDB during fall-forward synchronize.
+• SSL Connectivity is partially supported for export or streaming events from YugabyteDB during export data from target.
+Basic SSL and server authentication via root certificate is supported.
+Client authentication is not supported.